ARA By-Laws

 Section 1.
 Committee Selection – Absent compelling circumstances, the President shall appoint the President-Elect to serve as Chair of the Committee on Board Nominations, and shall delegate to the Chair, in consultation with the Executive Director, the duty of selecting the other members of the Committee.
 In addition to the criteria set forth in the Constitution, the Chair shall consider whether a new member of the Committee is willing to serve on the Committee for a period of three years, it being desired that each member of the Committee serve for three consecutive one-year terms if he or she is able to do so and is contributing to the Committee.

 Section 2.
 Process – After review and consideration of nominations solicited from the entire membership of the Association, the Committee on Board Nominations shall select the names of those alumni whom it shall designate as nominees for Board.
-Unless otherwise directed by the Board, the Committee on Board Nominations shall nominate only one candidate for each open Board position at each election.
+Unless otherwise directed by the Board, the Committee on Board Nominations shall nominate only one candidate for each open Board position and at least one at-large alternate at each election.
 The names of such nominees shall be certified to the Board over the signature of the chairman of the Committee on Board Nominations.
 No member of this Committee shall be eligible for selection as one of its nominees.

 Section 5.
 Approval – The Standing Committee on Board Nominations will submit the names of the candidates certified by its chair to the Board for acceptance or rejection.
 Upon receipt of the candidates' names, the Board will vote on the recommendations at its next meeting.